Evgenyguzman/javascript-airbnb/typescript/README.md

 - Annotate arrays as `foos: Foo[]` instead of `foos: Array<Foo>`.

 > Reasons: It's easier to read.
-It's used by the TypeScript team.
+It's used by the TypeScript teams.
 Makes easier to know something is an array as the mind is trained to detect `[]`.

 ## Filename